Start Your Nursing Career in Indiana

 The cost of tuition for nursing schools in Indiana depends on factors such as the program and location.

 You may also be eligible for financial aid.
-Students attending Jersey College in Fort Wayne have several financial assistance programs available, including tuition reimbursement, loan forgiveness, and scholarships.
+Students attending Jersey College in Fort Wayne have several financial assistance programs available, including tuition reimbursement, loan contribution program, and scholarships.

 The Cost of Attendance (“COA”) is a technical term utilized to provide an estimate of the total amount of a student’s educational expenses during their enrollment.
 The components of COA are: (x) tuition and fees (books, course materials, supplies, and equipment) (“Direct College Expenses”); and (y) an allowance for (i) transportation; (ii) miscellaneous personal expenses; (iii) living expenses (including food and housing costs); (iv) a professional license and (v) dependent care and/or disability accommodations, where necessary (“Life Expenses”).
 This website only provides information related to Direct College Expenses; it does not include Life Expenses.